IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 ### Workspace - Local

 The Workspace is an area in which a set of Architectures, referenced by the user, can be located.
 In the Community Edition, all architectures are located on your local filesystem, thus the label of Local for the Workspace.
-The full hosted version of the tool, [IBM Architect Assistant](https://www.ibm.com/us-en/marketplace/architect-assistant?mhsrc=ibmsearch_a&mhq=Architect%20Assistant), presents 3 workspaces: Private, Collaboration and Bookmarks as this tool maintains a rich collaborative architecture repository
+The full hosted version of the tool, IBM IT Architect Assistant), presents 3 workspaces: Private, Collaboration and Bookmarks as this tool maintains a rich collaborative architecture repository

 On each architecture card there is a set of options available to you on the "more" **...** menu.
 Always available on all architectures everywhere is **Copy**.
 This requests a new copy of the architecture to be created, owned by the invoker.
 Scenarios for copying include implicit versioning or starting a new project with an initial starting point.
 In addition, as an owner of an asset you will have the ability to select **Delete** off of the same menu.